Search

 • Shipping name and technical name when required in Special Provision 16 in Schedule 2 of the TDG Regulations

-• Identification number - UN Number must be displayed within a white rectangle located on the primary class label itself or next to the primary class.
+• Identification number—The UN Number must be displayed within a white rectangle on the primary class label itself or next to the primary class.
 When tags are used, the UN number must be displayed on the primary class label or on the tag next to the primary class label.
 The letters “UN” must not be included with the number when the UN number is displayed on the primary class label.

-• “Inhalation Hazard” words for Class 6.1 and Class 2.3 dangerous goods
+• “Inhalation Hazard” words for Class 6.1 and Class 2.3 dangerous goods as applicable, or as required in a special provision 105.

-• Package certification marks (if required)
+• Package compliance certification marks (if required)

-Figure 2: Safety marks on a small means of containment such as a package
+Figure 2: Safety marks on a small means of containment, such as a package

 Note 1: The orientation marks for liquids are optional for road transport, but mandatory for air transport.